rock-solid/wordpress-mobile-pack/readme.txt

 == Changelog ==

 = 2.2.3 =
+* Add / edit categories images
+* Increase basic font size for the mobile web app.
+Calculate headlines and subtitles font sizes depending on the base font size.
 * Translated app in Chinese (zh_CN).
 A big thanks to Na LI.
 * Added support for Youku embed code
+* API - Don't export child pages if their parent pages are disabled.
+* Fixed bug - the app was reverting to basic font settings when re-selecting a color scheme.
+* Fixed bug - show the number of comments on the comments icon

 = 2.2.2 =
 * Added support for Spotify